-The Housing Requirements Paper produced in 2010 assessed several options for 8.1.11 establishing an appropriate level of housing requirement for the District over the plan period.
-It concluded that 5,500 dwellings would be an appropriate requirement for the District as it represented the best balance between meeting local demand and need for housing and recognising the development potential of the District.
-It was considered to be the most pragmatic option in terms of delivering the appropriate amount and type of housing for the District and enabling the District to contribute to the regeneration of North Staffordshire.
-It was also supported by the latest evidence and based on realistic assumptions regarding future household growth and a recovery in the housing market.
-This figure is also considered to still be in general conformity with the current RSS and the emerging RSS Phase 2 Review.
-This level of provision will also enable the Council to address much of the high level of affordable housing need from existing and future households and facilitate the need for regeneration and increased self-sufficiency in the market towns and larger villages.
-The requirement for 5,500 dwellings is a target and should not be seen as an absolute ceiling as there needs to be flexibility to ensure there is a continuous 5 year supply of deliverable land at all times in accordance with PPS3.
-The Council will however monitor and manage the amount of development over the plan period to ensure that the 5,500 dwellings target is not excessively exceeded to prevent undermining the North Staffordshire MUA.
+8.1.13 The NPPF requires that authorities meet the full, objectively assessed needs for market and affordable housing.
+In order to meet the objectively assessed needs of the District the Core Strategy proposes 6,000 dwellings for the period 2006 - 2026 which is expected to meet the projected household increase for the District over this period and make a substantial contribution towards meeting the overall forecast household growth for the West Midlands North Housing Market Area.
+This level of provision will also enable the Council to address much of the high level of affordable housing need from existing and future households as identified in the Strategic Housing Market Assessment (2007) and facilitate the need for regeneration and increased self-sufficiency in the market towns and larger villages.
+The requirement for 6,000 dwellings is a target and should not be seen as an absolute ceiling as there needs to be flexibility to ensure there is a continuous 5 year supply of deliverable land at all times in accordance with the NPPF.
+The Council will however monitor and manage the amount of development over the plan period to ensure that the North Staffordshire MUA is not undermined.

-8.1.12 The requirement will be met from all sources of permanent housing provision including new build market dwellings and flats, conversions or changes of use of existing properties, affordable and local needs housing, rural exceptions housing, residential caravans, gypsy and traveller caravans, and sheltered and extra care/flexicare housing which is self-contained.
+8.1.14 The requirement will be met from all sources of permanent housing provision including new build market dwellings and flats, conversions or changes of use of existing properties, affordable and local needs housing, rural exceptions housing, residential caravans, gypsy and traveller caravans, and sheltered and extra care/flexicare housing which is self-contained.
 Losses of housing through demolitions or conversions or changes of use to non-residential uses will be deducted from the provision.
 The requirement assumes that current levels of vacancies in the existing housing stock remain constant over the plan period.
 If monitoring indicates any significant variation in the vacancy level, this will be taken into account in determining future requirements